skip to Main Content

 Miss Iuliana smiling with mountains and nature behind her

-Iuliana Banack Tapia, Co-Teacher- Sandpiper Program
+Iuliana Banack Tapia, Lead Teacher Flicker Program

 Working alongside children outside just feels so natural to me as I share a similar awe of life as they do.